CodeDev3/WP_LIST_TABLE-GAMES/README.md

 - The table supports sorting by player name and allows for filtering through a search input.
 - Players' details can be sorted based on different columns, such as name, game category, email, etc.

+### 4. Scripts and Styles

+-The plugin enqueues Bootstrap CSS for styling the admin pages.
+-A custom JavaScript file is included to handle AJAX requests and form submissions.

-### 4. Custom Table
+### 5. Custom Table

-The plugin creates a table `wp_games` (or any table with the WordPress table prefix) in the database using the following structure:
+- The plugin creates a table `wp_games` (or any table with the WordPress table prefix) in the database using the following structure:

 ```sql
 CREATE TABLE wp_games (